-Top Ten Quotes: Multipliers
+Top Ten Quotes: Switch

 I fell in love with Liz Wiseman’s Multipliers: How the Best Leaders Make Everyone Smarter from the first few pages.
 Alas, I read the book a couple of years ago and recently realized I’ve never...